Pros and Cons of Living in Senegal

 Expats, digital nomads and retirees living in Senegal responded:

 "Expats and digital nomads living in Senegal often appreciate the country's vibrant culture, friendly people, and beautiful landscapes.
 They also enjoy the low cost of living, which allows them to stretch their money further.
 On the other hand, some expats and digital nomads may find the lack of reliable internet access and infrastructure to be a challenge.
-Additionally, the language barrier can be difficult for those who don't speak French or Wolof," explained one expat living in Senegal.
+Additionally, the language barrier can be difficult for those who don't speak French or Wolof," remarked one expat in Senegal.

 Get Quote